MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/move-staffhub-teams-to-shifts-in-teams.md

 ### Raise awareness

 When you're ready to go beyond your pilot teams and move your organization's StaffHub team to Teams, it's important to communicate the change across your organization.
+Spread the word about Shifts and the transition to Teams.

 ### Move your StaffHub teams